Overview of CSA Farm Shares

 Q: What happens to my Farm Share if Siena Farms experiences a natural disaster such as flooding or drought during the season that wipes out all of its crops?

 A: Someday, that could happen, as we saw happen to farms in Vermont in 2011 after Hurricane Irene; to many farms across New England during the Great Drought of 2016 and another extreme drought in 2022; and don't forget the widespread flooding rains of the summer of 2023!
 One of the truly progressive aspects of the CSA model, however, is that customers share the risks and the rewards of each growing season with their farmers, in a very direct way.
 During a truly challenging season, we may need to supplement our own harvest with crops sourced from neighboring farms, or the diversity and quality of our crops may be diminished, or in the most extreme situations, overall quantity may be diminished.
-In the meantime, we’ll do our very best to prepare for the variety of challenges the changing climate will bring our way, and work to grow you the very tastiest produce we can every season, for many years to come!
+In the meantime, we've been working to develop irrigation infrastructure, drainage strategies, and "controlled environment" growing systems over the last half decade specifically to prepare for the variety of challenges a changing climate will continue presenting farmers globally, with the goal of growing you the very tastiest produce we can every season, for many years to come!

 Q: Is there a way for me to view my past Farm Share orders?